August 2021 Kabul drone strike: Attack and aftermath

 The day of the attack, Ahmadi ran errands for his employer including picking up a laptop and delivering water.
 When he stopped at a compound erroneously believed to be an ISIS safe house, six Reaper drones surrounded the compound.
 At 4:53 PM, a single Hellfire missile was launched, killing 7 children and 3 adults.
 The attack was conducted by the Over-the-Horizon (OTH) Strike Cell group of the U.S. Central Command.

 The United States military initially denied the allegations.
 Later, with almost everything senior defense officials had asserted in the weeks after the drone strike turning out to be false, the US acknowledged the attack as a mistake after reviewing footage that showed three children coming to greet Ahmadi at his sedan before they were killed.

 On 17 September 2021, General Kenneth McKenzie accepted responsibility for the strike, stating that "it was a mistake and I offer my sincere apology".

+Brian Castner, the Senior Crisis Advisor with Amnesty International's Crisis Response Programme stated that despite the United States' admission of the drone attack, a full investigation and accountability needed for the victims of the incident.

 On 15 October 2021, the Pentagon pledged unspecified amounts of monetary compensation to the families of the victims and to help relocation to the United States.
 Condolence payments for deaths caused by the American military have varied widely; in fiscal year 2019 the Pentagon offered 71 such payments to victims in Afghanistan and Iraq ranging from $131 to a maximum of $35,000.
 As of May 2023, the families had not received any compensation beyond relocation to California and a federal refugee cash assistance program of $325 per adult and $200 per child monthly for eight months.
+Later in November 2021, the Pentagon called the strike as an "honest mistake" and found no violations of war in the attack.